BlossomMods/BlossomHomes/README.md

     Permission: `blossom.homes.remove` (default: false)
   - `set-max <new-max> <players>` - set all `<players>`'s max homes to `<new-max>`
     Permission: `blossom.homes.set-max` (default: OP level 2)
+  - `load-legacy [<overwrite>]` - load legacy FabricHomes player homes, appending them to existing player homes, unless `<overwrite>` is set to `true`, then replace all (found) player homes.
+Players don't have to be online for their homes to be updated
+    Permission: `blossom.homes.load-legacy` (default: OP level 4)

 Permission: `blossom.homes.set.in-blacklist` (default: OP level 2) - allow setting homes in blacklisted dimensions.
 To set other players' homes, `/execute as <player> run sethome <name>` can be used.